TomaDumitrescu/BittorrentProtocol/src/README.md

 The trick is that the size can be received from any source S, but the message should also come from S, ensuring the order of the messages.

+Two different tags are used in the wrapper functions (tag and tag + 1) to maintain the messages order.

 2) Client:
     init_client: reads the data from its configuration file, and sends the owned files with the hashes to the tracker.
 It also retains the list of wanted files.
 Because the tracker can send from multiple sources, a hashmap retains if the hash of (filename - hash_file) was previously stored, to avoid duplicates.

-    request_file: applications for requesting the swarm, and the list of hashes from the tracker, but also for the update_file command.
-When retaining the needed segments with the hashes, a mutex locks the owned_files, because it is also accessed by the update_thread.
+Each send message will be on prev_tag + 1 to maintain the correctness of data transmission.
+Also, the ACK message will be received on the ACK_TAG.

     save_file: using the stored information, creates an output file and prints the hashes